Aarception/Mo-information-security-portfolio/README.md

 I think there is going to be Shareholder uproar.

+Yes, you are right, I am not an adversary,  which is why the cost of not treating me like one is designed to be steep.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*